codaxy/curriculum/README.md

 This repository contains Codaxy's own technology curriculum with some helpful learning resources.
 It is conceived as Codaxy developer's go-to reference that helps all teams and team members to:

-- have an overview on what tech Codaxy covers and to what extent
+- have an overview on what tech Codaxy covers
 - have a clear understanding of what they should be familiar with (in minimum) and easily communicate requirements to new team members
-- stay in sync with other teams/members regarding coding practices, styles, methodologies used
+- stay in sync with other teams/members regarding methodologies, conventions, style, best practices
 - easily find relevant answers to FAQs and common dilemmas
 - review and brush up their skills in their own and foreign areas
 - make it easier to direct their research path